• Software

 Janeve George

-A Technology Leader, Software Engineer, and an Agile Methodologies enthusiast.
-Currently, working as Manager - Product Development with MediaKind India Pvt.
-Ltd. (previously Ericsson Media Solutions).
-He has more than a decade of experience spanning different verticals predominated by hosting, cloud and media delivery technologies.
+A Technology Leader, Software Engineer, and Agile Methodologies enthusiast.
+Currently, working as Lead Software Development with Zeta Suite.
+He has more than 1.8 decades of experience spanning different verticals predominated by hosting, cloud, and media delivery technologies.

 Becoming a smart businessman